In the wake of high school football investigation, northern Minnesota town of Proctor reels

 "And nothing is being done," he said.

 With minor children involved in an ongoing investigation, it's understandable some things can't be shared, said Amanda Fitzsimmons, mom to three students in Proctor schools.
-But that's led to rampant rumors, and the school district isn't doing anything to reassure parents that their kids are safe at school with their classmates, coaches and teachers, she said.
+But the silence has led to rampant rumors, and the school district isn't doing anything to reassure parents that their kids are safe at school with their classmates, coaches and teachers, she said.

 "The rumors are serious enough that the school should be able to tell us [at least] that they are safe," she said.
 "We just had a teacher charged with criminal sexual conduct.
 I think we deserve more than 'misconduct took place in our school.'
 I think it would calm rumors if they said … people will be held accountable."